NLnetLabs/connectbyname/notes/dns-client-proxy.md

 So what could happen is that an application sends a privacy sensitive request to local proxy, expecting the proxy upstream connection to be encrypted.
-However, a simple proxy may just forward the request unencrypted to another proxy, for exmaple, one in a CPE that does implement the protocol described in this document.
+However, a simple proxy may just forward the request unencrypted to another proxy, for example, one in a CPE that does implement the protocol described in this document.
 So what could happen is that the request travels unencrypted over a local lan, or if proxies deeper in the network support this protocol, even further without the application noticing that something is wrong.

-To handle this case, we introduce an option that limits the connection between the stub resolver and the proxy to host-local, link-local, or site-local.
-The requirement on a conforming DNS client proxy is to check where a request comes from and compare this to the option in the request (if any).
-An error is returned if there is a mismatch.
+To handle this case, we introduce an option where the proxy reports whether the connection between the stub resolver and the proxy is host-local, link-local, or site-local or global.

 In the ideal case, the host operating system provides applications with a secure way to access a DNSSEC trust anchor that is maintained according to [@RFC5011].
 However in situations where this is not the case, an application can fall back to [@RFC7958].
-However, for short lived processes, there is considerable overhead in issuing to HTTP(S) requests to data.iana.org to obtain the trust anchor XML file and the signature over the trust anchor.
+However, for short lived processes, there is considerable overhead in issuing two HTTP(S) requests to data.iana.org to obtain the trust anchor XML file and the signature over the trust anchor.
 For this reason, it makes sense to let the proxy cache this information.